Join the campaign to receive updates and opportunities to be involved!

 Ward system

 In many parts of the country, Council territories are divided into wards, and candidates can choose which ward they stand in.
 Only people enrolled in that ward can vote for them.
-This year, a ward system will be used for the council elections in Whakatū Nelson.

 The ward system is for the purpose of the election only.
 Once elected, all members of Council represent the entire community, regardless of the ward in which they stood.